-- It is important that the time of reaction in each well is held constant to achieve reproducible results. - Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift. - Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - If more than one (1) plate is used, it is recommended to repeat the dose response curve. - The addition of signal reagent initiates a kinetic reaction, therefore the signal reagent(s) should be added in the same sequence to eliminate any time-deviation during reaction. - Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - 7.
+- 1. It is important that the time of reaction in each well is held constant to achieve reproducible results. - 2.
+Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift. - 3.
+Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - 4.
+If more than one (1) plate is used, it is recommended to repeat the dose response curve. - 5.
+The addition of substrate solution initiates a kinetic reaction, which is terminated by the addition of the stop solution.
+Therefore, the substrate and stop solution should be added in the same sequence to eliminate any time-deviation during reaction. - 6.
+Plate readers measure vertically.
+Do not touch the bottom of the wells. - 7.
+Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - 8.
 Use components from the same lot.
-No intermixing of reagents from different batches. - Accurate and precise pipetting, as well as following the exact time and temperature requirements prescribed are essential.
-Any deviation from Monobind IFU may yield inaccurate results. - Patient specimens with Progesterone levels higher than 60ng/ml may be diluted (1:5 or 1:10) with progesterone '0 ng/ml' calibrator or male patient serum pools with a known low value for procesterone. - All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device usage. - 11.
-It is important to calibrate all the equipment e.g. Pipettes, Readers, Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance.

-12. Risk Analysis- as required by CE Mark IVD Directive 98/79/EC for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.
+No intermixing of reagents from different batches. - 9.
+Accurate and precise pipetting, as well as following the exact time and temperature requirements prescribed are essential.
+Any deviation from Monobind's IFU may yield inaccurate - 10.
+Patient specimens with Progesterone levels higher than 60ng/ml may be diluted (1:5 or 1:10) with progesterone '0 ng/ml' calibrator or male patient serum pools with a known low value for progesterone. - 11.
+All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device usage - 12.It is important to calibrate all the equipment e.g. Pipettes, Readers, Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance - 13.
+Risk Analysis- as required by CE Mark IVD Directive 98/79/EC for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.